LayerBaseApp/LayerBase/README.md

 ## License

-LayerBase will be released under the **GNU Affero General Public License v3.0-AGPL-3.0** license.
+Planned license: LayerBase will be released under the **GNU Affero General Public License v3.0-AGPL-3.0** license.
+The license will be released when the source code is published.

 See the `LICENSE` file for the complete terms.